paulgmiller/paulgmiller.github.io/_drafts/2025-12-03-leaving-msft.md

 This completely broke some people who should be standing up for qualty an security by normalizing one offs, manual touches and missing depedndencies/testing/instrumentation.
 When you raise this issue you just get "well we signed a contract" and complete defeatism.
 This is a again a Scott Gu level problem.

+This short sightness immediately fell on on calls like a hammer right before the holidays in a way that was all to predictable.

 ## Attrition  / Hiring.
 I've lost one report because "AKS is just too big and entering a different phase" and  coworker to a non-product team because they "wanted to do real engineering work"